ftilde/vim-ugdb/README.md

 - `UGDBBreakpoint`: Set a breakpoint at the current file and line.
 - `UGDBSelectInstance`: Manually select the ugdb instance to connect to.
+- `UGDBShowFile`: Show the current file at the current line in the ugdb pager.

 ## Installation